Board of Directors

 Photo of Matthew Kenney

-Matthew Kenney, Director
+Matthew Kenney, Secretary

 As a local community member, Matthew values the important role PQWCHC plays in the delivery of essential healthcare services to those who need it, where they need it.
 A strong believer in equitable access to healthcare services, Matthew is committed to advocating for those that are at risk and face barriers accessing the healthcare services they require.
 Matthew is currently Associate, Vice-President, Redevelopment at Trillium Health Partners where he has oversight of the largest redevelopment projects in the organization’s history.
 Prior to joining Trillium, Matthew held numerous roles at St. Michael’s Hospital, and Hamilton Health Sciences.
 In these roles he worked closely with the Ministry of Health, Ontario Health, Infrastructure Ontario, and hospital executive leadership while leading the planning and implementation of redevelopment projects.
 Matthew holds a Master of Health Administration (MHSc) from the University of Toronto and Bachelor of Physical Health and Education (B.P.H.E.), Bachelor of Arts (B.A.) from Queen’s University.